The following projects are just a few examples of our water protection work:

-As part of the program, Vermilion has completed an initial, screening level assessment of crossings within our western Alberta region, and developed a staged, risk-based prioritization scheme for further assessment and remedial response.
+As part of the program, Vermilion has completed a screening level assessment of crossings within our western Alberta region, and developed a staged, risk-based prioritization scheme for further assessment and remedial response.
 Remedial measures related to several crossings have been completed and the program remains ongoing.

 In addition, we have organized several Days of Caring through our community investment activities that see our staff caring for the lakes near our operations, clearing non-native invasive species from the shoreline, for example.